Don Givens: Club career

 Playing as a centre forward, Givens started his career at Manchester United in 1968.
 He made his scoring debut against Shamrock Rovers in May 1969 but he played just eight more games before moving to Luton Town.
 He then transferred to Queens Park Rangers in 1972.
-He helped the club win promotion to the old First Division in his first season, scoring a sum of 23 times.
+He helped the club win promotion to the First Division in his first season, scoring 23 times.
 The next few years would see him reach his peak, scoring a combined 49 goals in four seasons and helping QPR not just hold onto their top-flight status but contend for the league title.
 After an unsuccessful season in 1977–78, scoring just four goals in 37 appearances, he parted ways with QPR.
 He made a total of 243 appearances and scored 76 goals for the Hoops.
 Given went on to transfer to Birmingham City in the summer of 1978.
 At Birmingham he helped see the club be promoted to the First Division in the 1979–80 season.
-While there he also had a month long loan spell in March 1980 at AFC Bournemouth.
+While there he also had a month-long loan spell in March 1980 at AFC Bournemouth.
 Givens moved on to Sheffield United a year later.
-His time at Sheffield will forever be remembered for the time he missed a last minute penalty in the last match of the 1980–81 season against Walsall at Bramall Lane in the old third division.
-If he had scored, The Saddlers would have been relegated, instead it was Sheffield United who were consigned to the 4th division for the first time in their history.
+His time at Sheffield will forever be remembered for the time he missed a last-minute penalty which no other Sheffield United player wanted to take in the last match of the 1980–81 season against Walsall at Bramall Lane in the Third Division.
+If he had scored, The Saddlers would have been relegated, instead it was Sheffield United who were consigned to the Fourth Division for the first time in their history.

 In 1981, escaping the negativity of his time at Sheffield United, Givens moved to Switzerland to play for Neuchâtel Xamax.
 In the 1981–82 UEFA Cup Givens scored at Hamburger SV in a quarter-final tie.
 He had the honour of leading Neuchâtel to their first Swiss National League A championship in the 1986–87 season.
-He make 144 appearances in all for Xamax, scoring 34 goals.
+He made 144 appearances in all for Xamax, scoring 34 goals.
 Givens brought an end to his playing days soon afterwards.